Laura Busson: Laura's Diary – The Book

 Because of the success of the diary on Radio 1, Laura's Diary was released to the public as a book on Thursday 30 November 2006.
 It included entries not heard during the radio broadcasts.

 Heart Radio

-In July 2015 Laura left BBC Radio 1 to work for Heart Yorkshire as Programme Controller.
-Under her leadership the station clocked up their highest ever listening figures according to RAJAR in August 2017.
-This was not only the highest figures for the station but also the highest reach ever recorded on the license.
+Busson left BBC Radio 1 to work for Heart Yorkshire as Programme Controller in July 2015.

 Radio 2

-In August 2020 Laura rejoined the BBC as BBC Radio 2's Commissioning Executive and deputy to the Head of Station, Helen Thomas.
+In August 2020 Busson rejoined the BBC as BBC Radio 2's Commissioning Executive and deputy to the Head of Station, Helen Thomas.